pauldsherrill/Social-Network-API/README.md

 ![CREATE.](./Assets/createreaction.png)
 ![CREATE.](./Assets/addfriend.png)

-When you test 'UPDATE user' or 'UPDATE thought', you will see a body that will be replace a piece of data in the database based on the ID in the URL.
+When you test 'UPDATE user' or 'UPDATE thought', you will see a body that will replace a piece of data in the database based on the ID in the URL.
 To view this, run one of the 'GET' requests.

 ![UPDATE.](./Assets/updateuser.png)
 ![UPDATE.](./Assets/updatethought.png)